 Exploration and evaluation expenses ("E&E") have fluctuated depending on activities undertaken but has increased since 2016 as the Company initiated a program of engineering and environmental studies, field investigations and related technical studies to finalize a proposed development plan and prepare documentation for federal and state permitting.
 A CWA 404 permit application was submitted in Q4 2017 and incentive bonuses were paid.
-In Q3 2017, the Company recorded the annual claim rental fees payable as compared to the prior year where those fees were recorded in Q4 2016.
 E&E includes costs for Native community engagement, select environmental monitoring programs, site leases, land access agreements and technical studies undertaken in addition to annual claim fees.
-In Q1 and Q2 of 2018, the Company has focused on environmental monitoring and engineering studies to support permitting.
-Permitting incentive bonuses were also paid to key personnel.
+In 2018, the Company has focused on environmental monitoring, engineering studies to support permitting and responding to the USACE requests for information in the EIS scoping process.
+In addition, permitting incentive bonuses were paid to key personnel.
 In Q2 2018, the Company recorded as income the non-refundable early option price installment following the termination of the framework agreement with First Quantum.

-General and administrative expenses ("G&A") have fluctuated based on the level of corporate and financing activities undertaken and trended down in 2016 but increased in 2017.
+General and administrative expenses ("G&A") have fluctuated based on the level of corporate and financing activities undertaken and have trended down.
 In Q1 and Q2 2017, G&A included the costs of discretionary bonuses paid relating to the 2015 and 2016 fiscal periods respectively as well as a performance bonus relating to the completion of the bought deal financing.
-In Q3 2017, the Group paid short-term incentive compensation to its Board's Chair, CEO and CFO, which was settled 20% in cash and 80% in restricted share units to conserve cash.
+In Q3 2017, the Group paid short-term incentive compensation to its Board's Chair, CEO and CFO, which was settled 20% in cash and 80% in restricted share units ("RSUs") to conserve cash.

 Legal, accounting and audit expenses increased significantly in Q2 2017 as the Company recorded additional legal fees payable of US\$15.8 million following the settlement agreement with the EPA.
+In Q3 2017, the Company recorded additional legal fees of US\$0.7 million following the settlement agreement with the EPA.
 From Q1 2017 onwards, the Company also incurred legal costs relating to the Company's response to the Kerrisdale Report including securities class actions.
 In Q2 2018, legal costs were offset by insurance proceeds received for cumulative securities class action costs incurred.

 Share-based compensation expense ("SBC") has fluctuated due to the timing and quantum of share purchase option ("option") grants and the vesting periods associated with these grants.
-Grants of options occurred in Q3 2017 (5,808,000 options) and Q3 2016 (6,206,000 options).
-Grants of deferred share units ("DSUs") and restricted share units ("RSUs") also impacted SBC.
-There were grants in Q3 2017 of 542,371 RSUs and in Q3 2016 of 639,031 RSUs and 458,129 DSUs.
+Grants of options occurred in Q3 2018 (5,635,000 options) and in Q3 2017 (5,808,000 options).
+Grants of restricted share units ("RSUs") also impacted SBC.
+There were grants in Q3 2018 of 125,000 RSUs and in Q3 2017 of 542,371 RSUs.